Intertwining and commutation relations for birth-death processes: Intertwining relations and sub-commutations

-\begin{remark}[Ergodic condition] The potential $V_u$ in theorem~\ref{theo:commutation} is assumed to be lower bounded.
-When it is positive, the so-called Chen exponent $\inf _{y\in \dN} V_u (y)$ is related to the exponential ergodicity of the original process $(X_t)_{t\geq 0}$, cf. \cite{chen1}.
-However identity $(\ref{eq:intert})$ does not require such an ergodic assumption.
-A nice study of the exponential decay of birth-death processes was recently studied by Chen in \cite{chen3}, with special emphasis on non-ergodic situations including transient cases. \end{remark}
+\begin{remark}[(Ergodic condition)] The potential $V_u$ in Theorem \ref{theocommutation} is assumed to be lower bounded.
+When it is positive, the so-called Chen exponent $\inf_{y\in \dN} V_u (y)$ is related to the exponential ergodicity of the original process $(X_t)_{t\geq0}$, cf. \cite{chen1}.
+However, identity $(\ref{eqintert})$ does not require such an ergodic assumption.
+A nice study of the exponential decay of birth--death processes was recently studied by Chen in \cite{chen3}, with special emphasis on nonergodic situations including transient cases. \end{remark}

-\begin{remark}[Case of equality] According to the proof of theorem~\ref{theo:commutation}, the assumption $V_u \geq 0$ can be dropped if the convex function $\varphi$ realizes the equality in \eqref{eq:phi}.
-Such an observation was expected since in this case the use of H\"older's inequality in \eqref{eq:intert} entails the desired result. \end{remark}
+\begin{remark}[(Case of equality)] According to the proof of Theorem \ref{theocommutation}, the assumption $V_u \geq0$ can be dropped if the convex function $\varphi$ realizes the equality in \eqref{eqphi}.
+Such an observation was expected since in this case the use of H\"older's inequality in \eqref{eqintert} entails the desired result. \end{remark}